Skip to content

 comment on function get_basic_auth_user(text) is '

-basic_auth my_name Myb55+6lW6iiUOI3opLkysOaS8J0NNIuQ+qE2SGaKs3r62ngDJROrhX75+zmLC7t
+@basic_auth my_name Myb55+6lW6iiUOI3opLkysOaS8J0NNIuQ+qE2SGaKs3r62ngDJROrhX75+zmLC7t

 ';